Podcast Episode 105 Transcript – The Rego Brothers

 Matt: We always believed that as much as investors in Broadway shows are theatre lovers, love the arts, doing it because it is something that they’re passionate about.
 Ultimately and bottom line, they want to make money, right?
-And in order for someone to give you money, whether it’s a ten thousand dollar investment or a million dollar investment, they want to see how that money is gonna come back to them and they want to see why they should the a risk on us and what are the criteria that we have to meet in order for them to actually recoup and make a profit, so I think we’ve always approched it with that sort of MBA mentality as much as we say people believe in these writers or the message or the grander sort of world view that perhaps the author are trying to put across on whatever they created.
-It’s always been a business mentality because I’ve said it a million times and I’m sure that we’re not the only ones.
-The distance between someone saying, “Yes, I want to invest in your show, and here’s my check,” is great, right.
-Everyone wants to invest in Broadway shows but only so many people actually give you their checks and sign the papers.
+And in order for someone to give you money, whether it’s a ten thousand dollar investment or a million dollar investment, they want to see how that money is going to come back to them and they want to see why they should take a risk on us and what are the criteria that we have to meet in order for them to actually recoup and make a profit.
+So I think we’ve always approached it with that sort of MBA mentality as much as we say people believe in these writers or the message or the grander sort of world view that perhaps the authors are trying to put across in whatever they created.
+It’s always been a business mentality because, I’ve said it a million times, and I’m sure that we’re not the only ones is that the distance between someone saying, “Yes, I want to invest in your show, and here’s my check,” is great, right.
+Everyone wants to invest in Broadway shows, but only so many people actually give you their checks and sign the papers.
 That was a lesson we learned, I think pay more.

 Ken: So, going back to Urinetown, you’re seeing this and you go, are we crazy or is this, our Broadway musical.
 Look that was pretty risky fair for some new kids on the block.
 What actually made you go, “No, This is it, we’re going to do this and put all our first eggs in a basket for the show called Urinetown.”

-Matt: Passionate artists.
+Matt: Him and Mark are really, you know, passionate artists.
 They truly believe what they’re doing and what it means to be an artist, and I don’t know that they actually dreamed of the show ever going to Broadway, until we said to them, “Hey would you guys mind if we took this show to Broadway,” and they quickly said yes.
 Although I don’t think Greg actually knew what Broadway meant.

 Mike: Our favorite moment was when our partner on the show was the Dodger’s and without them I don’t know how we would have done it.
 Side by side we kind of walked down this journey together, say “Hey let’s take the show to Broadway”.
-And the first day we introduced Greg to Michael David, we were sitting there.
-In their very high office, all of this Tony Awards and all of the theatre stuff all around.
-Michael looked very pointedly at Greg and said, “Greg, do you believe your show can go to Broadway?”
+And the first day we introduced Greg to Michael David, we were sitting there in their very high office, all of these Tony Awards and all of this theatre stuff all around, and Michael looked very pointedly at Greg and said, “Greg, do you believe your show can go to Broadway?”
 And without missing a beat he said “Yes, Michael, Yes I do”.
 And Mark called us right afterwards, He’s like, “I almost burst out laughing, because I know for a fact, that Greg’s never seen a Broadway musical, never seen one, never been to a Broadway show.

 Ken: Was he the one, there was a great New York Times article, featuring the show at the time that said one of them was still working at a bank or something when the show is —